nickzeppos/legis-match/README.md

   "normalized_output": "defined term in this section the term <QUOTE>ASEAN</QUOTE> means the association of southeast asian nations. functions notwithstanding any other provision of law secretary of state and the us-asean center established pursuant to subsection b may— provide grants for research to support and elevate the importance of the us-asean partnership authority this section may be carried out using any amounts authorized to be appropriated to the secretary of state including amounts authorized to carry out chapter 4 of part ii of the foreign assistance act of 1961 <EXTERNAL_XREF>22 U.S.C.
 2346 et seq.</EXTERNAL_XREF>."
 }
 ```

+#### Text

+**TODO**

+The general thrust here is that there are meaningful things still in the text that the xml schema does not make explicit.
+You acn see hints of this in the unimplemented values of the `MaskType` and `TagType` type definitions, in the [types](#types) section.
+So, we have to try to do whatever additional tagging and masking we want by some other means.
+In general, I have approached this problem in the past by hand-tagging and training a model.
+That's sort of what I plan to do for this project, but I think I'm going to do it in a phased way.
+For now, I'm going to just skip it and see how the outputs look without this additoinal parsing.
+If we're underperforming or whenver I get to this point of the work, I'll drop-in LLM's functioning as approximate autogregressive classifiers.
+Then, if that's not working or prohibitevly expensive, or whenever I have the time, I'll actually go train the models.

 ### Encoding and Candidate Selection